code-words/codewords-server-foss/README.md

 ### Board Update

-This message is broadcast to all players after a valid [Guess Sent](#guess-sent) action is performed by a player.
+This message is broadcast to all players after a valid [Guess Sent](#guess-sent) action is performed by a player, unless the guess causes the game to end (in which case, the [Game Over](#game-over) message will be broadcast instead).
 After receiving this message, play will proceed to the `currentPlayer` provided in the response.

 ##### Payload